Obvious Surveillance Cameras

-Thanks to the Rule Of Perception, fictional surveillance cameras are always large, obvious, and move.
+Thanks to the Rule of Perception, fictional surveillance cameras are always large, obvious, and move.
 Moving surveillance cameras are known as Pan/Tilt/Zoom, or PTZ, cameras.
 They have motors which move the camera, providing controls to the operator to allow them to point the camera at items of interest and zoom in on them.
 While PTZ cameras are very cool, they are much more expensive than their fixed counterparts.
 An extremely high end remote control camera can cost up to $2000. [[note:Lower end cameras may cost only a few hundred dollars, but zoom levels, resolution, movement speed, and low light performance decrease with cost.]]
 As such, they are generally limited to high security applications, as well as large department stores who must reduce shoplifting and can afford the high cost.
-More importantly, PTZ cameras are only useful when monitored by a human who can move the camera and zoom in on suspect individuals or activities.
-Fictional cameras are almost never monitored, sweeping automatically through a preset pattern instead.
+PTZ cameras are only useful when monitored by a human who can move the camera and zoom in on suspect individuals or activities.
+Fictional cameras are never monitored and instead of being left in a static position overlooking the area they watch, they are programmed to automatically sweep through a preset pattern instead.
 Anyone infiltrating a Supervillain Lair or other secure facility will face the challenge of dodging the cameras to pass undetected.
 These two factors make remote control security cameras a bit less common than fixed cameras in real life.
 Most people don't have the resources to pay for the cameras or the staff to operate them.
-But due to the Rule Of Perception, nearly all fictional surveillance cameras can move.
+But due to the Rule of Perception, nearly all fictional surveillance cameras can move.
 A black hemisphere on the ceiling may not be obvious enough to a viewer, but a moving, whirring, device will be.
+Where PTZ cameras are used in real life, they are usually contained within a black dome to conceal the direction it is looking.
+This prevents people from dodging or hiding from them the way they do too often in movies.
+Motorized bullet cameras do exist, but are mostly used in applications where their direction doesn't need to be concealed, such as traffic cameras and baby monitors.
 See also Insecurity Camera.

 Karen: Did you know about this?The camera moves up and down, as if nodding.Karen: And you didn't tell me.Camera moves left and right, as if saying no.Karen: You should be ashamed of yourself.Camera lowers slowly, as if it were ashamed.